Tablerase/42_Piscine_Mobile/README.md

 Metro is a JavaScript bundler for React Native applications.
 It is responsible for transforming and serving your JavaScript code, allowing you to run your app on Android and iOS devices.
 Metro is designed to work with React Native and provides features like hot reloading, which allows you to see changes in your app without needing to rebuild it completely.
 It also handles the resolution of JavaScript modules and assets, ensuring that your app runs smoothly on different platforms.

+#### Watchman

+Watchman is a file-watching service developed by Facebook.
+It is used by Metro to monitor changes in your project files and trigger updates in the development environment.
+Watchman helps improve the performance of the development process by efficiently tracking file changes and notifying Metro when it needs to rebuild or reload the app.

 #### Gradle

 Gradle is a build automation tool used by Android Studio to compile and package Android applications.
 It is responsible for managing dependencies, building the app, and generating the final APK (Android Package) file that can be installed on Android devices.